xhemals/TFL-Journey-Planner/README.md

 Here are some upcoming features:

-- Integration of the TFL route planner API.
+- Style the output from the route planner API properly
 - Addition of a feature to save favorite routes.
 - Capability to share routes with others.